History of Mexico in Timeline

 2012: PRI Wins Presidency Again

-In the 2012 presidential election, the PRI regained the presidency with the election of Enrique Peña Nieto, although he won with a plurality and without a legislative majority.
+In 2012, the PRI won the presidency again with the election of Enrique Peña Nieto, although without a legislative majority.

 2013: Telecommunications Industry Reform

-In 2013, there was a major reform of the telecommunications industry in Mexico, leading to the creation of new broadcast television channels.
+In 2013, there was a major reform of the telecommunications industry, with the creation of new broadcast television channels.

-September 2014: Mass kidnapping of 43 students in Iguala
+September 2014: Mass Kidnapping of Students in Iguala

-In September 2014, the mass kidnapping of 43 students in Iguala triggered nationwide protests against the government's weak response to the disappearances and widespread corruption.
+On September 26, 2014, the mass kidnapping of 43 students in Iguala triggered nationwide protests against the government's weak response and widespread corruption.

 Between 1965 and 2015, more than 16 million Mexicans migrated to the United States.

-In September 2016, Kia opened a $1 billion factory in Nuevo León, with Audi also opening an assembling plant in Puebla the same year.
+In September 2016, Kia opened a $1 billion factory in Nuevo León, and Audi opened an assembling plant in Puebla the same year.

 2016: Mexico City achieves greater political autonomy

-In 2016, Mexico City dropped the Federal District designation and is in the process of achieving greater political autonomy by becoming a federal entity with its constitution and congress.
+In 2016, Mexico City dropped its designation as the Federal District and began the process of achieving greater political autonomy by becoming a federal entity with its own constitution and congress.

-As of 2017, Mexico was the 6th most visited country in the world and had the 15th highest income from tourism in the world which is also the highest in Latin America.
+As of 2017, Mexico was the 6th most visited country in the world and had the 15th highest income from tourism, which is the highest in Latin America.
+In the 2017 Travel and Tourism Competitiveness Report, Mexico was ranked 22nd in the world, which was 3rd in the Americas.

 In 2017, Mexico's population was 123.5 million.

-In 2018, Andrés Manuel López Obrador (AMLO) won the presidential election with over 50% of the vote, leading a coalition that also won a majority in both Congress chambers.
+In 2018, Andrés Manuel López Obrador won the presidential election with over 50% of the vote.

 April 2019: Daniela Soto-Innes named best female chef